guannanqu/guannanqu.github.io/_pages/about.md

 Department of Electrical and Computer Engineering
 Carnegie Mellon University
 Contact: gqu [at] andrew.cmu.edu
-Office: Porter B22

-I am an associate professor at the Department of Electrical and Computer Engineering at Carnegie Mellon University.

 I am broadly interested in machine learning, decision making, and control.
 My recent interest focuses on developing *fundamental principles and scientific understandings of GenAI* towards interpretability, safety, and scalability.
 For a taste of this line of work, see [here](/ret/).
 I have also been interested in the interplay between learning and control, developing theories that make machine learning applicable in control of real-world large scale engineering systems.
 See [here](/structure_exploiting_rl/) for example projects.